-Northwestern University's Kellogg Insights covers an IPA study on the impact of cognitive behavior therapy (CBT) on low-income individuals in rural Ghana.
+Northwestern University's Kellogg Insight covers an IPA study on the impact of cognitive behavior therapy (CBT) on low-income individuals in rural Ghana.
 While mental health interventions are less common among anti-poverty efforts, the results of this study suggest it could be a productive area for further research: "Survey-based measures showed that CBT improved both mental and self-reported physical health, as well as economic outcomes and cognitive skills."

 Inside Philanthropy reports on Open Philanthropy's $65 Million grant to Evidence Action for scaling up chlorine dispensers for safe water, an innovation incubated and tested by IPA.
 (Note: article is gated).